Lionel Messi... What made the difference in his life?

 But there was a difference.

-Matias was arrested repeatedly for weapons possession and has remained in and out of trouble with the law to this very day.
+Matias was arrested repeatedly for weapons possession and has remained in and out of trouble with the law.

 And Lionel, to overcome his disorder, needed growth hormone injections that cost $900 per month.
 His family could not afford the cost.
 At one point, his father met with Spain's Barcelona FC soccer club director and along with Lionel, the team agreed to pay for his injection if he trained and played with the Barcelona Football Club.

-Ever since Lionel Messi was 13, he has been playing for the Barcelona FC soccer club.
+Ever since Lionel Messi was 13, he has played for the Barcelona FC soccer club.

 Now what made the difference?